-Alongside hardware development, Intel is reportedly putting a lot of time and energy into its driver development, with WCCFTech reporting that they need heavy optimization before they see the light of day.
+Alongside hardware development, Intel is reportedly putting a lot of time and energy into its driver development, with some reports suggesting that they need heavy optimization before they see the light of day.

 AMD alumni are helping to make it

-He’s been there for over a year, and he was even joined in mid-2018 by Jim Keller, the lead architect on AMD’s Zen architecture.
-He is heading up Intel’s silicon development and will, according to Intel itself, help “change the way [Intel] builds silicon.”
-That could be considered additional evidence of Intel’s push towards viable 10nm production.
+He’s been at Intel for two and a half years and was even joined in mid-2018 by Jim Keller, the lead architect on AMD’s Zen architecture.
+He now leads Intel’s silicon development and will, according to Intel itself, help “change the way [Intel] builds silicon.”
+This hire could be a sign that Intel is pursuing 10nm production.